-Getting there: Although Nanjing has an airport, it is not possible to fly directly there from the United States.
-You will fly to Shanghai, Hong Kong, or Beijing and take a connecting flight into Nanjing.
+Getting there: Although Nanjing has an international airport, there are limited flights there from the United States.
+You may also fly to Shanghai, Hong Kong, or Beijing and take a connecting flight into Nanjing.
 China also has a fairly extensive railway system if you prefer to fly into another city and then take the train to Nanjing.
-Program participants are entirely responsible for arrangement and payment of all travel to and from the program site.
+Program participants are entirely responsible for arrangement and payment of all travel to and from the program site(s).

 "The internship helped us network with an international crowd, and the offered courses were a valuable addition to our legal educations."

 — Alex Pilavjian, 2L (attended after 1L year)